 Although this kind of study still has a long way to go, this work has already revealed that animal communication is far more complex than it sounds to the human ear, and the chatter is providing a richer view of the world beyond our own species.

-Stating that it’s really intriguing that machines might help them to feel closer to animate life, Tom Mustill, a wildlife and science filmmaker and the author of the forthcoming book, said, “… artificial intelligences might help us to notice biological intelligences”.
+Stating that it’s really intriguing that machines might help them to feel closer to animate life, Tom Mustill, a wildlife and science filmmaker and the author of the forthcoming book, said, “… artificial intelligence might help us to notice biological bits of intelligence”.

 Nearly three years ago, researchers at the University of Washington used machine learning to develop software, called DeepSqueak, that can automatically detect, analyze and categorize the ultrasonic vocalizations of rodents.